-UNREGULATED CONTAMINANTS - Tested in drinking water.
-Contaminant Comparison Value Highest Average Result or Highest Single Test Result Range of Detected Test Results Sodium 20 ppm 92.6 ppm N/A Sulfate 500 ppm 884 ppm N/A
+UNREGULATED/EMERGING CONTAMINANTS - Tested in drinking water.
+Contaminant Comparison Value Highest Average Result or Highest Single Test Result Range of Detected Test Results Sodium 20 ppm 93.1 ppm N/A Sulfate 500 ppm 848 ppm N/A

-^{}Note that home water softening can increase the level of sodium in your water.
+\Note that home water softening can increase the level of sodium in your water.

-Some People Are More Vulnerable to Contaminants in Drinking Water may also be more vulnerable to contaminants in drinking water.
+Some People Are More Vulnerable to Contaminants in Drinking Water

+Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+The developing fetus and therefore pregnant women may also be more vulnerable to contaminants in drinking water.
 These people or their caregivers should seek advice about drinking water from their health care providers.
 EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.